Board of Trustees

 Appointed by US Ambassador

-Kelly Frahm is the Secretary She also serves on the Trusteeship Committee.
+Kelly Frahm is the Board Secretary.
+She also serves on the Finance Committee and on the Trusteeship Committee.
 Kelly grew up as a US Air Force dependent, spending time in schools overseas in Germany and Korea, and has been attached to the Department of State for the last 13 years, adding Azerbaijan, Canada, Namibia and now Ghana as places her family calls “home”.
 She has previously worked for the United States Senate, the US Secret Service, and the State Department as a Community Liaison Office Coordinator.
 Kelly has a Bachelor's Degree in Print Journalism and Political Science from American University.
 She has lived in Accra for a year with her husband and two daughters.

 Appointed by US Ambassador